miomaeshima/warican/README.md

 For this stage, we implemented the core of the service, but to realize our persona's go\al, we envision to:

 * Login function.

+* Link between Stripe account to merchant using Stripe Connect.

 * Ability to notify the event organizer/host to show which participants have paid.